Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach: Theory

 \subsubsection{Properties}

-It is almost immediate that pathway decomposition equivalence satisfies many nice properties, some of which are expressed in the following theorems. \begin{theorem} Pathway decomposition equivalence is an equivalence relation, i.e., it satisfies the reflexive, symmetric, and transitive properties. \end{theorem} \begin{theorem} If $\mathcal C$ is a formal CRN, its formal basis is itself. \end{theorem} \begin{corollary} If $\mathcal C_1$ and $\mathcal C_2$ are formal CRNs, they are pathway decomposition equivalent if and only if $\mathcal C_1=\mathcal C_2$, up to removal or addition of trivial reactions. \end{corollary} \begin{theorem} Any formal pathway of $\mathcal C$ can be generated by interleaving one or more prime formal pathways of $\mathcal C$. \end{theorem}
+It is almost immediate that pathway decomposition equivalence satisfies many nice properties, some of which are expressed in the following theorems. \begin{theorem} For any fixed choice of $\mathbb F$, pathway decomposition equivalence with respect to $\mathbb F$ is an equivalence relation, i.e., it satisfies the reflexive, symmetric, and transitive properties. \end{theorem} \begin{theorem} If $\mathcal C$ is a formal CRN, its formal basis is itself. \end{theorem} \begin{corollary} If $\mathcal C_1$ and $\mathcal C_2$ are formal CRNs, they are pathway decomposition equivalent if and only if $\mathcal C_1=\mathcal C_2$, up to removal or addition of trivial reactions. \end{corollary} \begin{theorem} Any formal pathway of $\mathcal C$ can be generated by interleaving one or more prime pathways of $\mathcal C$. \end{theorem}

 It is perhaps worth noting here that the decomposition of a formal pathway may not always be unique.
 For example, the pathway $(A\to i,\ B\to i,\ i\to C,\ i\to D)$ can be decomposed in two different ways: $(A\to i,\ i\to C)$ and $(B\to i,\ i\to D)$, and $(A\to i,\ i\to D)$ and $(B\to i,\ i\to C)$.
 Pathway decomposition differs from other notions such as (weak) bisimulation or (weak) trace equivalence in that it allows such degeneracy of interpretations.
 We note that such degeneracy, which is closely related to the previously mentioned delayed choice phenomenon, may permit a more efficient implementation of a target CRN in terms of the number of species or reactions used in the implementation CRN.
 For example, if we wish to implement the formal CRN consisting of the twelve reactions $A\rightleftharpoons B$, $A\rightleftharpoons C$, $A\rightleftharpoons D$, $B\rightleftharpoons C$, $B\rightleftharpoons D$ and $C\rightleftharpoons D$, it may be more efficient to implement it as the following eight reactions: $A\rightleftharpoons i$, $B\rightleftharpoons i$, $C\rightleftharpoons i$ and $D\rightleftharpoons i$.